Amaro-peter/mission-app-FaithTech/README.md

-# Open source Missionary awareness and donation plataform
+# Open source platform for non-profits